 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-The reason I thought this is as I typed into Google after booking the flights ‘how to spend 2 days on Jeju Island?’ lots of road trip itineraries and car hire blog posts appeared, but as I was travelling to Jeju Island solo, hiring a car was not an option so what was I to do if I wanted to see the best things to see in Jeju Island??
+The reason I thought this is as I typed into Google after booking the flights ‘how to spend 2 days on Jeju Island?’ lots of Jeju Island road trip itineraries and car hire blog posts appeared, but as I was travelling to Jeju Island solo, hiring a car was not an option!

 Jeju Island has a public bus system and a pretty good and regular bus system in Jeju City especially.
 From Jeju Airport I caught the bus 20 minutes to my hostel – Rainbow In Guesthouse (which I really recommend by the way, it’s a super clean and friendly hostel with good dorm rooms).

-I had a T Money card after being in Busan, this works on the transport there, in Seoul and many other South Korean Cities and you will need one to use the buses in Jeju so keep that in mind.
-You can buy a T Money card in Supermarkets like 7/11, metro stations and online in advance if you like to be organised.
+I had a T Money card after being in Busan, this works on the transport systam all around South Korea and you will need one to use the buses in Jeju so keep that in mind.
+You can buy a T Money card in Supermarkets like 7/11, metro stations and online in advance here if you like to be organised.
 I’m not sure if you can buy one in Jeju Airport though, I doubt it so try and get it before arriving on the island.

 The public bus on Jeju Island connects many areas of the Island so it is possible to spend the day catching the bus from place to place.
 I read this post which is really helpful, it explains the City Buses that run around Jeju, the Tourist Shuttle Bus and any other buses that are available.

-However unless you’re planning on visiting just one or two places I feel like you could waste a lot of time waiting for the bus, even the website linked above notes that, and trying to visit four or five popular spots on Jeju Island in one day by bus could be hard work and take a long time.
+However, unless you’re planning on visiting just one or two places I feel like you could waste a lot of time waiting for the bus, even the website linked above notes that, and trying to visit four or five popular places to visit in Jeju Island in one day by bus could be hard work and take a long time.
 If you have one week on Jeju Island or a similar time frame and don’t need to rush, the bus will work well for you.

-In fact, I spent my 2 days on Jeju Island out on day tours, I saw so much of the island going to the best places to visit on Jeju Island and most importantly I learned so much about the island from my guides.
+Jeju Island offers plenty of day tours!
+In fact, I spent my 2 days in Jeju Island out on Jeju Island day tours, I saw so much of the island going to the best places to visit on Jeju Island and most importantly I learned so much about the island from my guides.

 There are 3 main tours of Jeju Island which are perfect for visitors who do not want to hire a car.